 What Is Psychiatry?

 But what is psychiatry?
-Psychiatry is the medical study of mental illnesses and disorders, which psychiatrists then attempt to diagnose and treat.
+Many might define psychiatry as the medical study of mental illnesses and disorders, which psychiatrists might then attempt to diagnose and treat.

-The various ways that psychiatrists treat disorders run the gamut from recommending talk therapy to administering electroconvulsive therapy.
-However, because they are medical doctors, psychiatrists are most well known for their ability to prescribe medication to their patients to treat disorders like depression, anxiety, or obsessive-compulsive disorder.
+The various ways that psychiatrists might treat disorders can run the gamut from recommending talk therapy to administering electroconvulsive therapy.
+However, because they are medical doctors, psychiatrists are generally most well known for their ability to prescribe medication to their patients to treat disorders like depression, anxiety disorders or obsessive-compulsive disorder.

-To diagnose and treat mental illness, a psychiatrist will meet with a potential patient to discuss the issue that they are having and the symptoms that they are experiencing.
-Psychiatrists will typically order or conduct a physical examination as well.
-This examination can rule out medical conditions, such as hyperthyroidism, metabolic syndrome, or syphilis, which can all present with symptoms that match a variety of mental illnesses.
+To start the process of diagnosing and treating a mental health condition, a psychiatrist might first meet with a potential patient to discuss the symptoms that they may be experiencing.
+Psychiatrists then might order or conduct a physical examination as well.
+This examination can rule out medical conditions, such as hyperthyroidism, metabolic syndrome or syphilis, which can all present with symptoms that can match a variety of mental illnesses.

-After excluding physical causes, the psychiatrist will determine what they believe the problem to be, as well as what treatment they think will be the most effective for that particular patient.
-Depending on a patient's disorder, their psychical state, and their lifestyle, a psychiatrist will prescribe a course of treatment.
+After excluding physical causes, the psychiatrist may then determine what they believe the problem to be, as well as what treatment they think could be the most effective for that particular patient.
+Depending on a patient's disorder, their psychological state and their lifestyle, a psychiatrist may prescribe a course of treatment.

 How Is Psychiatry Different From Psychology?